-A general introduction to Newtonian mechanics including oscillations and mechanical waves, as well as special relativity.
+A general introduction to Newtonian mechanics, including oscillations, as well as special relativity.
 Newton's laws.
 Conservation of energy, momentum, and angular momentum.
 Mechanical oscillations.
-Mechanical waves, sound.
 Gravitation.
 Special relativity.
 Experimental methods: Measuring physical quantities, data acquisition, interpretation, and documentation.

 The student is expected to: 1.
 Obtain, through a combined theoretical and experimental approach to the subject, a fundamental understanding of Newtonian mechanics and special relativity.
 2. Learn the definition and the use of key concepts such as energy, momentum, and angular momentum.
 3. Learn to construct equations for infinitesimal quantities and solve these by integration.
 4. Gain experience in analyzing problems within mechanics with ICT based methods.
 5. Learn experimental methods in physics.
 6. Obtain basic training in writing a scientific report.

 Learning methods and activities

 Lectures, compulsory laboratory exercises, calculation exercise classes with compulsory attendance, compulsory numerical exercise.
 The project in Realstart and Teknostart is part of the course and must be completed.

 The student's expected work load in the course is 225 hours.